Code-Hex/graphql-codegen-typescript-validation-schema/README.md

           # Replace $1 with specified `startsWith` argument value of the constraint directive
           startsWith: [regex, /^$1/, message]
           format:
+            # This example means `validation-schema: directive-arg`
+            # directive-arg is supported String and Enum.
             email: email
 ```